-I realized over the years that swordfish, although a meaty fish, needs to be sliced or cut small so the marinade can infuse the seafood.
+I realized over the years that Swordfish, although a meaty fish, needs to be sliced or cut small so the marinade can infuse the seafood.
 It is the same as tuna.
-By the way, Summer is the best time to catch swordfish at its freshest.
+By the way, Summer is the best time to catch Swordfish at their freshest.

 I also tried cherry vinegar (not bad at all), pear vinegar (a bit too mild), and fig vinegar which is still too mild for my taste.
 Balsamic vinegar is also my second choice.
 The problem will balsamic vinegar is that it changes the color of the fish completely.
 Not a problem if you don’t mind.

-Follow the same recipe if you would like or be adventurous with your salad dressings.
+Follow the same recipe if you would like to, or be adventurous with your salad dressings.
 Use any type of vinegar you want.
 Also, don’t forget to add your favorite fruits.
-No salad dressing needed.
+No salad dressing is needed.